Betaworld/betaworld.github.io/README.md

 If you're working on the site, you probably don't want to keep typing `gulp` each time that you make a change.

 * Type `gulp watch` instead of `gulp` to automatically update static files whenever you make a change to the asset files.

+#### Javascript Compilation

+Betaworld uses [browserfy](http://browserify.org) via a gulp task to compile `/assets/javascript/application.js` into a dependency-included, minified bundle.

+* See the [browserfy](http://browserify.org) documentation to learn more about how this works.
+* Dependencies are installed and uninstalled via `package.json` and `npm`.